-Prior to starting Polaris in 1996, Terry spent 7 years at Burr, Egan, Deleage & Co. investing in early stage medical and information technology companies.
+Prior to starting Polaris in 1996, Terry spent seven years at Burr, Egan, Deleage & Co. investing in early stage medical and information technology companies.
 Terry began his career in venture capital at Golder, Thoma and Cressey in Chicago.

 As a venture capitalist, Terry has invested in more than 50 companies.
-He also co-founded three companies: Inspire Pharmaceuticals (public and sold to Merck), AIR (sold to Alkermes) and MicroCHIPS (private).
+He also co-founded three companies: Inspire Pharmaceuticals (public and sold to Merck), AIR (sold to Alkermes), and MicroCHIPS (private).
 Companies Terry has supported have touched more than 60 million patients and directly saved over 400,000 lives.
 These companies have raised over $6 billion in equity and corporate capital.
 As a group, they have achieved a combined peak enterprise value of over $50 billion.

 In 2015, Terry was listed as one of Scientific American’s Worldview 100, visionaries who continue to reshape biotechnology and the world.
 In 2014, Terry was chosen to receive the Irish America Healthcare & Life Sciences 50 Award.
 In 2013, Terry was listed as one of Forbes’ Top Life Sciences Investors, and he received The Boston Irish Business Award.
 In 2011, Terry was listed in Forbes’ Midas 100 List of Top Tech Investors.
 He is also a recipient of the Massachusetts Society for Medical Research Award, and the Albert Einstein Award for Outstanding Achievement in the Life Sciences, awarded by Harvard and the City of Jerusalem.
-He was awarded an honorary doctorate degrees from Ohio Wesleyan University and Canisius College for his work in translational science.
+He was awarded honorary doctorate degrees from Ohio Wesleyan University and Canisius College for his work in translational science.

-Terry is emeritus Chairman of the National Venture Capital Association (NVCA), which represents ninety percent of the venture capitalists in the United States.
+Terry is emeritus chairman of the National Venture Capital Association (NVCA), which represents ninety percent of the venture capitalists in the United States.
 During his tenure as NVCA Chairman, Terry testified before Congress for Dodd-Frank Wall Street Reform and Consumer Protection Act.
-He is also Chairman of the Global Venture Capital Congress.
+He is also chairman of the Global Venture Capital Congress.

 Terry holds an MBA from Harvard Business School, an MS in engineering from The Thayer School at Dartmouth College, and a BS in physics and economics from Hobart College.